Input function time lag using transit-time model

 If, instead of a perfect bolus, we have measured the input TAC to a system, and we wish to model the delayed response in the system (vasculature, organs), we cannot use the Erlang probability density function given above, but instead we can convolve the input function with the response function.
-This approach has been used to estimate the portal vein input to the liver, in which in case of the n-compartmental transit-time model was used (n=2), with transfer function
+This approach has been used to estimate the portal vein input to the liver, in which in case the 2-compartmental transit-time model was used (n=2), with transfer function

 - Fitting input function

 - Gamma variate functions as PET model input

 - Compartmental models for input function

 - Input function

 - Plasma pharmacokinetics